What do you enjoy most about wealth management?

 - B.A. in Business Economics, University of California, Santa Barbara

 - CPA (inactive)

-Sandi began her professional career in 1993 at Ernst & Young, where she spent two and a half years as a senior tax consultant in the firm’s Personal Financial Counseling practice, providing income and estate tax planning services to senior corporate executives and other high net-worth individuals.
-She has extensive experience in stock option planning and charitable gift planning.
+Sandi began her professional career in 1993 at Ernst & Young, where she spent two and a half years as a senior tax consultant in the firm’s Personal Financial Counseling practice.

-Sandi is a member of the Financial Planning Association and has served on the Programs Task Force for the organization’s annual national conference and as a mentor in the Financial Planning Association’s Residency Program.
-She has also been an instructor for the Certificate Program in the Personal Financial Planning Program at the University of California-Berkeley.
-Sandi has been frequently quoted in the media, in publications such as Barron’s, CNBC, Bloomberg TV, Fox Business News, USA Today, The Chicago Tribune, San Francisco Chronicle and ABC7/KGO-TV.
-She has been featured as one of Barron's Top 100 Independent Financial Advisors in 2012, 2013, and 2014.
+Sandi is a member of the Financial Planning Association and serves as a mentor in the Financial Planning Association’s Residency Program.
+She is also an active member of the Purposeful Planning Institute and chairs the Vision Expedition that is planning the organization’s annual Rendezvous conference.
+Sandi has been frequently quoted in the media, including CNBC, Bloomberg TV and Radio, Fox Business News, Yahoo!
+Finance, The Wall Street Journal, and the San Francisco Chronicle.
+Among other accolades, Sandi has been named one of Forbes America’s Top Women Advisors and Best-In-State Wealth Advisors in 2021.

-Sandi holds a BA degree in Business Economics from the University of California-Santa Barbara.
+Sandi holds a B.A. degree in Business Economics from the University of California-Santa Barbara.
 She earned her Certified Public Accountant credential in 1996 and her Certified Financial Planner™ credential in 1999.
-Sandi is a member of the Board of Directors at Congregation Emanu-El in San Francisco, and serves on the Investment Committee of Kiddo!, the Mill Valley Schools Community Foundation.
+Sandi is Treasurer of the Jewish Community Relations Council of San Francisco.
+She also serves on the Investment Committee of Kiddo!, the Mill Valley Schools Community Foundation.